niygomhonor/API-OF-ORGANISATION/README.md

 ### APPLICATION DESCRIPTION

 This application will allow Users to add different Departments,<br> we found in huge organisation and News in that Organisation.
+This project is mainly concerned about using API.